Medicare Preventive Services

 It also includes height, weight and blood pressure measurements along with a simple vision test and referrals for screening services.

 After your Welcome to Medicare visit, you can get an annual wellness exam every 12 months.

-Yearly wellness exams let your doctor update your prevention plan and provide you with personalized health advice.
+Yearly wellness exams include a health risk assessment, which lets your doctor update your prevention plan and provide you with personalized health advice.